 Every person affected by dementia will experience it in their own unique way.
 Although each individual will have problems with thought, memory and communication, the pattern and speed of progression of the disease will vary from one person to another.

-In Alzheimer’s there is increasing damage to the cells in the brain, so the symptoms get worse over time.
+In Alzheimer’s disease there is increasing damage to the cells in the brain, so the symptoms get worse over time.
 The brain isn’t just in charge of our minds; it also controls our bodily systems.
 This means that Alzheimer’s is eventually terminal, because the heart and lungs will gradually fail.
 On average, someone with Alzheimer's disease will live for between four and eight years after their diagnosis.
 However, this can vary enormously depending on age and general health, some people can live as long as 20 years and other frail or elderly people may be vulnerable to infections and illnesses that could lead to an earlier death.

 The brain changes of Alzheimer’s start many years before any signs of the disease become apparent.
 This stage can last up to a decade, with gradually increasing brain damage occurring before symptoms are noticeable.